 - Hemophilia: Four clinical trials currently ongoing to edit the patient’s cells to allow the blood to clot normally.

-- Muscular dystrophy: Pre-clinical trials ongoing using CRISPR to treat Duchenne muscular dystrophy, in which patients typically die before age 30, usually from heart failure.
+- Muscular dystrophy: Pre-clinical trials in dogs and mice ongoing using CRISPR to treat Duchenne muscular dystrophy, in which patients typically die before age 30, usually from heart failure.
 A human clinical trial was halted in 2019 after a patient suffered severe side effects.

 - Hyperlipidemia: Collaboration of Tufts University and Chinese Academy of Sciences leads to development of nanoparticle delivery system to carry CRISPR gene-editing tools into liver cells.